 Careers at NISD are scheduled in three groups (see the jobs page for a description of which jobs fit into which group):

 Step Pay Schedules

 This pay scale is based on years of experience and college degree level, which are tied to the Texas Teacher Pay Scale, as approved by the State Legislature.
 NOTE: This pay schedule only applies to employees who were hired during or after the 14-15 school year.
 Current employees hired prior to the 14-15 school year can click here to view their salaries for 2015-2016.

-"Midpoint" includes a series of pay grades with an established minimum, midpoint and maximum salary tied to market conditions as other job related factors.
+“Midpoint” schedules include a series of pay grades with an established minimum, midpoint and maximum salary that are tied to market conditions and other job related factors.
 No state statutory requirement for entry compensation is required.

 Alternative Pay Schedules

 These pay scales cover various substitute, temporary, non-regular and seasonal jobs that are not part of the other pay systems.

 Stipends and supplements are paid for the performance of extra-curricular duties or as a requirement for the position, in accordance with District-approved schedules.
 A stipend or supplement is not a property right and all stipends and supplements are reviewed and modified on an annual basis dependent upon available resources.